Empowering the Future: The Connect the Classroom DfE Scheme

 - A reliable and secure managed wireless network installed and configured by experts.

-- A competitive quotation using the latest Ruckus Wi-Fi and Watchguard wireless solutions.
-Both of whom are Classroom365 partners.
+- A competitive quotation using the latest Ruckus WiFi, WatchGuard or HPE Aruba wireless solutions.
+All of whom are Classroom365 partners.

 - We will work closely with your incumbent ICT service provider with training and handover to support the new wireless network infrastructure.